How to Plan a Badlands National Park Stargazing Trip in 2023

 If you’re planning a Badlands National Park stargazing trip to enjoy all the park has to offer, this is the resource you’ve been looking for.
 In this post you’ll find stargazing spots in Badlands National Park, where to stay the night, and what to do during the day in Badlands too.
 Read on to plan an unforgettable stargazing trip to Badlands where you can see roughly 7,500 stars on any given night!

-This post was originally published in May 2021, and was updated in February 2022.
+This post was originally published in May 2021, and was updated most recently in February 2023.

 How to Get to Badlands National Park